aws-quickstart/terraform-aws-transit-gateway/README.md

 8. To perform remotely using Terraform Cloud, see [Terraform Runs and Remote Operations](https://www.terraform.io/docs/cloud/run/index.html).

-For more information about configuring a transit gateway as multiple isolated routers that use a shared service, see [Example: Isolated VPCs with shared services]{ https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-isolated-shared.html)
+9. For more information about configuring a transit gateway as multiple isolated routers that use a shared service, see [Example: Isolated VPCs with shared services](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-isolated-shared.html).